open-courses-statistics-data-science/.github/profile/README.md

 - [Using pipeline tools to ensure analyses are reproducible and understandable, via the `targets` package in `R`](https://github.com/open-courses-statistics-data-science/pipeline_tools)
 - [Using pipeline tools to ensure analyses are reproducible and understandable, via `snakemake`](https://github.com/open-courses-statistics-data-science/pipeline_tools_snakemake)
 - Add using simulated data for reproducibility course
+- Add an introduction to code smells course

 ### Data science